Ram81/FlappyBOT/README.md

 - **phaser.min.js**
 - **synaptic.min.js**

+## NOTE

-The implementation currently works only for firefox, feel free to add support for chrome browser.
-This project is based on the concept of evolutionary training of Neural Networks with the help of Genetic Algorithm.
+The implementation is currently supported only on Firefox.
+The project is based on the repository [here](https://github.com/ssusnic/Machine-Learning-Flappy-Bird).